IceBerge421/markdown-cv/index.md

 ### Invited Talks - External

 `2023`
 **Berge, PS.** Discussion of “Rotten and Possessed: *Control* and *Hellblade: Senua’s Sacrifice* as Models of Outmersive Game Design”.
-Featured speaker.
+Featured talk.
 April, 2023.
 Institute of Digital Games Book Club, University of Malta.

 `2023`
 **Berge, PS** & Cox, Dan.
 Presentation of TwineSpace: An Augmented Reality Story Format for Twine.
 Hosted by the Association for Research in Digital Interactive Narratives (ARDIN).
 March, 2023.
 Virtual event.